BladeScraper-Designs/Azure-TTS-FrSky/README.md

 11. Press enter, and it will begin synthesizing the audio files.

 ### Common Errors:
 Error 429: The Azure F0 (Free) pricing tier is limited to 20 requests per minute.
 This script runs considerably faster than that, so every once in a while you will get Error 429.
-Just let the script keep running and it will retry in a few seconds.<br>
+Just let the script keep running and it will retry in a few seconds.

 Error 4429: You have exceeded the number of characters per month allowed on your subscription tier (Free is 500,000/mo).
 You will not be able to generate any more audio unless you change your subscription type or wait until the next monthly cycle.